alisianoi/ss18-seminar-on-algos/talk/speak.md

 is why let us quickly move on to the problem so that I could show it.

 Here is the first optimization problem, which is an instance of lexicographic optimization.
-Here is how it works...
-Constraints...
+It works in the following fashion: first, for each possible assignment of a task to a datacenter you compute the completion time.
+Then for each job (which is a group of tasks) you find the task with the longest completion time.
+You sort these longest completion times in a non-decreasing order and then lexicographically minimize the sorted vector.

+The third constraint represents the finite resources that the datacenter has.
+Specifically, each datacenter is characterized by the number of tasks in can run.

+The forth constraint tells us that each task is assigned to exactly one datacenter.
+The combination of the third and the forth constraint tell us that all the datacenters combined have the capacity to run all the tasks in parallel.

+Finally, constraints 5 will also later be called integrality constraints because it says that the assignment variable is either zero or one, in other words it is an integer.

-Now, this problem is not a pleasant or known optimization problem.
+Now, this problem is not an easy or known optimization problem.
 However, the main paper shows a series of transformations which produce an equivalent problem which belongs to the class of optimization problems described in the second paper.
 That class of problems is defined by the following characteristics:

+The cost function must be a separable and convex function.
+In this case, separability means that it is possible to represent a function of several arguments as a sum of functions each of which depends on just a single argument.
+The definition of convexity is also on the slide.

+The constraints must form a totally unimodular matrix.
+It means that every square submatrix of the matrix of constraints must have a determinant that is equal to minus one, zero or one.